Rahul M. Jindal: Awards and honors

 In 2018, Jindal was awarded Faculty Mentor of the Year by the Alpha Omega Alpha Uniformed Services University Chapter.

 In 2019, Jindal was named one of 36 Great Immigrants, chosen from all walks of life by the Carnegie Corporation of New York.

+In 2020, Jindal was awarded the Fulbright senior scholarship to continue his teaching and humanitarian projects in collaboration with the Indian Institute of Public Health Gandhinagar.

+In 2021, Jindal was a member of the advisory Board, XPrize.

+In 2024, Dr Jindal was awarded the Fulbright specialist scholarship to consolidate his humanitarian projects.